-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by CRE Logistics REIT, Inc.?
+What are the key components of the investment strategy used to select the investments to attain each of the E/S characteristics promoted by CRE Logistics REIT, Inc.?

-A binding element of the investment strategy is our green finance framework, which involves determination of whether a target property has satisfied the criteria to qualify as a Green Building.
-Proposals for acquisition of Green Buildings are made by the Asset Manager's Invest Management Department and approved by the Asset Manager's

-Compliance Officer as well as Representative Director and President, and decisions are made at meetings of the Asset Manager's Investment Committee, the board meetings of the Asset Manager, then reported to the meetings of our Board of Directors.
+A key component of the investment strategy is our green finance framework, which involves determination of whether a target property has satisfied the criteria to qualify as a Green Building.
+Proposals for acquisition of Green Buildings are made by the Asset Manager's Invest Management Department and approved by the Asset Manager's Compliance Officer as well as Representative Director and President, and decisions are made at meetings of the Asset Manager's Investment Committee, the board meetings of the Asset Manager, then reported to the meetings of our Board of Directors.